franzenzenhofer/f19n-obtrusive-livetest/README.md

  * All rules within the /public/default-rules/ directory are MIT licensed.
  * See details within the directory.

-All other code within this repository - if not defined otherwise - is currently available under a **Contribution License**.
+All other code within this repository - if not defined otherwise - is currently available under a

+**Contribution License**.

 You are welcome to

  * review the code
+ * install the application in your browser
  * submit issues, pull requests, any other feedback
  * compile and use this extension in development mode on your computer with the goal of learning about the codebase or delivering feedback
  * use code for educational purposes for yourself or within your organization